ASHIKA3705/EXPENSE-TRACKER/README.md

 A responsive web-based Expense Tracker application developed using HTML, CSS, and JavaScript.

-This project is an enhanced version of a basic expense tracker with improved user interface design and better layout structure.
+This project allows users to manage their income and expenses with automatic balance calculation and a clean user interface.

 ## Features